Qrome/marquee-scroller/README.md

 # Marquee Scroller (Clock, Weather, News, and More)

 ## NOTICE
-The latest version of Marquee Scroller 3.0 works with **ESP8266 Core 3.0.2** -- if you are upgrading from Marquee Scroller 2.X version this will require you to enter in all your API Keys and Settings.
-Please have those ready to provide after you upgrade.
-The ESP8266 Core 3.0.2 uses the newer FS (file system) that requires a fresh start on the configuration.
+The latest version of Marquee Scroller 3.0 works with **ESP8266 Core 3.0.2** -- if you are upgrading from Marquee Scroller 2.X version this may require you to enter in all your API Keys and settings.
+Always meake sure you have coppied all your API keys somewhere before updating.
+The ESP8266 Core 3.0.2 uses the newer FS (file system) that may require a fresh start on the configuration.
 Make sure you update to the latest version of WifiManager library (link below).
 * Removed Bitcoin features in 3.0